Amnok/js-tests/interview-guide/6-iterables-iterators/readme.md

 Iterables & iterators

-->they were introduced to process a sequence of data more efficiently.
+->they were introduced in ES6 to process a sequence of data more efficiently.
 ->iteration in JS can be done through for loop, while loop, do while loop.
+-> But the way to access every data structure (array, string) is quite different.
 -> these were introduced to have a uniform way of accessing the data.

 -> An object that implements the iterable protocol is called an iterable.